Robert Thirsk: CSA career

 In 1998, Thirsk was assigned by the Canadian Space Agency to NASA's Johnson Space Center in Houston to pursue mission specialist training.
 This training program involves advanced instruction on both shuttle and space station systems, EVA (spacewalking), robotic operations, and Russian language.
-Within the NASA Astronaut Office, Dr. Thirsk served as a CapCom (capsule communicator) for the International Space Station (ISS) program.
+Within the NASA Astronaut Office, Thirsk served as a CapCom (capsule communicator) for the International Space Station (ISS) program.
 CapComs participate in actual and simulated space missions as a communication link between the ground team at Mission Control and the astronauts in orbit.
 CapComs speak directly with the space station crew, and assist with technical planning for the mission and last-minute troubleshooting.

 In October 2004, Thirsk served as the commander of the NEEMO 7 mission aboard the Aquarius underwater laboratory, living and working underwater for eleven days.
 As a back-up crewmember, Thirsk replaced fellow CSA astronaut Dafydd Williams, who had previously served as an aquanaut on the NEEMO 1 mission, due to Williams undergoing review of a temporary medical issue.
 Williams eventually served as the commander of NEEMO 9 in April 2006.

 In 2004, Thirsk trained at the Yuri Gagarin Cosmonaut Training Centre near Moscow and became certified as a flight engineer for the Soyuz spacecraft.
 He served as backup flight engineer to European Space Agency (ESA) astronaut Roberto Vittori for the Soyuz TMA-6 taxi mission to the ISS in April 2005.
 During the ten-day mission, Thirsk worked as Crew Interface Coordinator (European CapCom) at the Columbus Control Centre in Germany.

 Thirsk was a member of the Expedition 21 crew on the International Space Station.
 He launched as a flight engineer on the Soyuz TMA-15 Soyuz mission on May 27, 2009, as a member of the Expedition 20 crew.
 He was the first Canadian astronaut to fly on a Soyuz.
 About this mission, Thirsk is quoted saying "It will be the supreme thrill of my life.
 Throughout the mission I will examine the long-term effects of zero gravity as both a test subject and a physician.
 My findings will undoubtedly contribute to the future understanding of space station living."
 He returned to Earth on Soyuz TMA-15 in November 2009.

 During the ISS 20/21 flight, he was visited by two other Canadians: Julie Payette (Space Shuttle Endeavour STS 127) and space tourist Guy Laliberté on Soyuz TMA-16 at the end of September 2009.
 The meeting between Thirsk and Payette in July 2009 was the first time two Canadians met in space.
 He and the Soyuz TMA-15 crew returned to Earth December 1, 2009.